Call4Cloud | MMP-C | Autopilot | Device Preparation

 I guess this picture below totally explains it all

-When we installed Azure Ad Connect, it will make sure the on-premises local active directory user’s password hash is the same as your Azure Ad user.
-Windows also know about the domain name, because it also has been synced with Azure Ad Connect.
+Installing Entra Connect will ensure the on-premises local active directory user’s password hash is the same as your Entra ID user.
+Windows also knows about the domain name because it has also been synced with Entra Connect.
 Even our RMM tool is showing it!

 Let’s see what happens when a user signs in to his/her Azure AD joined Windows 10 device:

-When a user logs in, Azure Ad will send the name of the on-premises domain (OnPremisesDomainName) back to the device among the PRT (Primary Refresh Token).
+When a user logs in, Entra ID will send the name of the on-premises domain (OnPremisesDomainName) back to the device among the PRT (Primary Refresh Token).

 With this knowledge, the device will try to find the domain controller for the domain by launching the DCLOCATOR process.
 This process uses Netbios broadcasts and DNS.
 So DNS is quite important?

-So when you are mounting a drive letter or trying to connect to an unc path on a file server, Windows would request authentication (Kerberos) to get back a Kerberos ticket.
+So, when you mount a drive letter or try to connect to an unc path on a file server, Windows requests authentication (Kerberos) to get back a Kerberos ticket.

 You can confirm this by opening your event log on your Domain Controller and filtering for 4768 (Kerberos Auth Ticket requested TGT) and 4769 (Kerberos Ticket Requested)